 The product as in, what are we trying to solve with this?
 What are our competitors doing?
 What are the needs of our potential users?
 Who are our users?
 Why are some users rejecting our platform?
 How can we keep our customers happy?
 Among other questions.

 Not only about asking questions but about the processes that we are creating and trying to improve all the time.
-The prioritization of new functionalities, the search for partnerships, stakeholder's management, deciding about good metrics, just to name a few.
+The prioritization of new functionalities, the search for partnerships, stakeholder management, and deciding about good metrics, just to name a few.

-Without realizing it, I was moving towards that direction, and also the books that I was adding to my reading list, the blogs that I was subscribed to were somehow linked to this subject.
+Without realizing it, I was moving in that direction, and also the books that I was adding to my reading list, and the blogs that I was subscribed to were somehow linked to this subject.